 The Lennard-Jones potential is a mathematically simple model that approximates the interaction between a pair of neutral atoms or molecules.
 A form of this interatomic potential was first proposed in 1924 by John Lennard-Jones. ε is the depth of the potential well, sij is the distance at which the potential reaches its minimum, and r is the distance between the particles.
 This equation accounts for the attraction and repulsive forces that an atom may experience depending on its distance relative to other atoms within the peptide.

+Electrostatic potential energy, is a potential energy that results from conservative Coulomb forces and is associated with the configuration of a particular set of point charges within a defined system (Wikipedia).

+While van der Waals and Coulomb act as repulsion terms between non-bonded atoms, solvation energy is also a very important component of protein free energy.

+Implicit solvation (sometimes termed continuum solvation) is a method to represent solvent as a continuous medium instead of individual “explicit” solvent molecules, most often used in molecular dynamics simulations and in other applications of molecular mechanics (Wikipedia).
+The free energy of solvation of a solute molecule in the simplest ASA-based method is given by figure 1.4.

+It is important to note that because the implicit solvation is a poor estimation for actual solvation energy, the calculated solvation energy is this project is used as a metric to compare the relative free energy in a protein structure.
+The energy from calculations will be called a score.

 We would also like to determine the presence and location of misalignments and incorrect folding patterns that may have a small or huge impact on the protein in question.
 While computer models have aided researchers to predict protein models, algorithms built to analyze sequences are not perfect and constantly change over time.

 Currently, scientists in this field have been able to detect variations of the same protein to determine the most likely structure that the protein may have with very little variability.
 However, not much research has been done about finding accurate sequences from two different proteins and observing how they aligned with each other.
-We are not yet able to observe the variability from the sequence and the model compared to the protein in vivo.
+We are not yet able to observe protein folding in vivo.
 We plan to take a sequence that one may have to code for amino acids in a protein and accurately determine which of the two forms given is more energetically favorable.

 By predicting accurate models, researchers would be able to identify minute differences between distantly related models.
 We could use this data to observe how the structure of a protein changes due to mutations in the sequence.
 Once a library of models is made, professionals in the medical field can access this database and see which specific variations of protein they may need to target.
 Medical professionals may also use this data to determine if a person is able to react to certain viruses or bacteria that may enter the immune system.
 They may also use this information to target enzymes that regulate or are a part of many metabolic pathways.

-SOLVATION ENERGY NEEDS TO BE DISCUSSED!!

 Methods